We take the safety of children very seriously and take every measure possible to ensure they have a comfortable and enjoyable flight.

 - A Sender (who will check in the child) and a Receiver (who will collect the child) must be nominated at the time of making the booking.
 The Sender and Receiver must be the parent/legal guardian OR someone nominated by the parent/legal guardian who is 18 years of age or older.
 They cannot be an airline representative.

-- Unaccompanied Minor forms (which can be downloaded above) must be completed and signed by the child’s parent/legal guardian.
-The form must be presented by the Sender and Receiver when checking in and picking up the child.
+- Unaccompanied Minor (UMNR) forms (PDF) must be completed and signed by the child’s parent/legal guardian.
+The form must be presented by the Sender when checking in the child.

 - Personal information of the Sender and Receiver will need to be documented on the UMNR form, and therefore may be viewed by any person picking up the child.